 If hearing loss has caused you to become disconnected, Beltone can help you become reconnected with your loved ones and environment with hearing solutions for varying severity in hearing loss.
 Whether you are diagnosed with mild, moderate, or profound hearing loss, Beltone provides optimal hearing support in varying styles, ranging from behind-the-ear to in-the-canal, to fit your lifestyle.
 The high-quality technology may cost you more than competitors, but Beltone hearing aids come with incredible value and support.

-Did You Know: Beltone has won multiple awards for its innovative technology, including the 2020 BIG Innovation Award presented by the Business Intelligence Group.3
+Did You Know: Beltone has won multiple awards for its innovative technology, including the 2020 Customer Service Organization of the Year award from the Business Intelligence Group.3

 Beltone offers four main styles of hearing aids.
 Determining the right style for you will depend on your lifestyle, severity of hearing loss, cognitive health, and cosmetic preference.
 If you aren't sure which type of hearing aid you would like, you can try on several styles to see which feels right when you visit a Beltone hearing center.
 Your licensed hearing specialist can also guide you to a select one that matches your budget and level of hearing loss.
 The chart below will provide you with details on the various styles offered by Beltone including behind-the-ear (BTE), microphone-in-helix (MIH), receiver-in-the-ear (RIE), and four versions of in-the-canal (ITC).